 It is notable that the A9 offers wifi support, while the RX1R does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the A9 and the RX1R have been discontinued, but can regularly be found used on eBay.
+Both the A9 and the RX1R have been discontinued, but can regularly be found used on ebay.
 The RX1R was replaced by the Sony RX1R II, while the A9 was followed by the Sony A9 II.
 Further information on the features and operation of the A9 and RX1R can be found, respectively, in the Sony A9 Manual (free pdf) or the online Sony RX1R Manual.

 So what is the bottom line?
 Is there a clear favorite between the Sony A9 and the Sony RX1R?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.